awsdocs/amazon-cloudfront-developer-guide/doc_source/CFPrivateDistJavaDevelopment.md

     FileInputStream(privateKeyFilePath));

 // Generate a "canned" signed URL to allow access to a
-// specific distribution and object
+// specific distribution and file

 String signedUrlCanned = CloudFrontService.signUrlCanned(
     "http://" + distributionDomain + "/" + s3ObjectKey, // Resource URL or Path